Updated: June 30th, 2020

 To maintain your status as an active volunteer examiner in our program, you are required to participate in two examination sessions every 18 months.
 Those sessions do not have to be done immediately after becoming accredited.
 Your accreditation as a volunteer examiner will need to be renewed every 18 months.

-Be advised if there is no reply within ten (10) days after expiration date, the volunteer examiner must retake the VE exam again, as outlined in Part 10, Sec.
-B. of the VE Guide.
+Be advised if there is no reply within ten (10) days after expiration date, the volunteer examiner must retake the VE exam again, as outlined in Section 7.3 of the VE Guide.
 This is to ensure that you are current with VEC policies and procedures.
 Retaking the VE exam again will get you listed as an active VE in our program and the same rule will apply pertaining to exam session participation.